 A Brief Disclaimer:

-I am in no way affiliated with Evernote.
-They did not ask me to write this article and I will receive no compensation for writing the things you are about to read.
-I merely felt strong enough about it to tell you that:
+I am in no way affiliated with Evernote however, I just felt strong enough about it to tell you that:

 “Evernote might just be the one app you didn’t know you couldn’t live without!”.

 Since May 2005, I have been journaling, writing, typing and documenting my thoughts, life-experiences and ideas.
 I used to actually write in physical journals but after I got my iPad I decided to make the switch to digital note taking.
 I was looking to find the best note taking app on the market.
 Preferably a free one.

 I instantly fell in love with the simplicity of Evernote.
 Not just to take notes, but to actually use them in a productive manner.
 You see… I still have stacks of journals with some of my deepest, darkest thoughts sitting inside of them.
 Full from cover-to-cover with troves of beautiful words and thoughts never to be explored again.
 Unless of course, I decide to thumb through them but we live in a digital world and who wants to deal with paper anymore.